Ever wondered why your cream or lotion stings or burns your skin?

 In general, artificial fragrances may be more likely to cause irritating symptoms, such as the burning or stinging sensation.

 Experiencing the stinging and burning sensations may be your skin telling to build up the skin barrier or read the ingredients in your favorite lotions, creams or serums that you are using at this moment.
-However, having the stinging or burning sensation does not mean you have to throw away the product.
+However, having a stinging or burning sensation does not mean you have to throw away the product.
 Often time, as you continue to use the product, your skin barrier may strengthen and become tolerant of the products.
 Of course, if you continue to experience that uncomfortable sensation or getting rashes, it is time to move on and find a gentler product.